Benfoxyy/Django-Online-Shop/README.md

 ### Documents
 I leave a full documention about how the website works in <a href='https://github.com/Benfoxyy/Django-Online-Shop/blob/main/Documents/'>Documents</a> folder

+### Various User
+This shop has 3 types of user :
+- customer
+- admin
+- superuser

+Each of them has a specific profile that has own properties

 # Setup

 ## First step